developerasun/myCodeBox-blockchain/background/ethereum.md

 1. Execute the code of the smart contract at address X in the EVM, with arguments Y.

 ### Blocks

-> The volume of transactions is very high, so transactions are "committed" in batches, or blocks.
-Blocks generally contain dozens to hundreds of transactions.
+> **The volume of transactions** is very high, so transactions are "committed" in **batches**, or blocks.
+Blocks generally **contain** dozens to hundreds of **transactions**.

 ### Smart contracts

 > A reusable snippet of code (a program) which a developer publishes into EVM state.
-Anyone can request that the smart contract code be executed by making a transaction request. **Because developers can write arbitrary executable applications into the EVM (games, marketplaces, financial instruments, etc.) by publishing smart contracts, these are often also called dapps, or Decentralized Apps**.
+Anyone can request that the smart contract code be executed by making a transaction request.
+Because **developers can write arbitrary executable applications** into the EVM (games, marketplaces, financial instruments, etc.) by publishing smart contracts, these are often also **called dapps**, or Decentralized Apps.

 ## Introduction to DAPP

+> A decentralized application (dapp) is **an application built on a decentralized network** that combines a smart contract and a frontend user interface.

+- dapp = smart contract + front end

-> A decentralized application (dapp) is an application built on a decentralized network that combines a smart contract and a frontend user interface.
-On Ethereum, smart contracts are accessible and transparent – like open APIs – so your dapp can even include a smart contract that someone else has written.
+On Ethereum, smart contracts are accessible and transparent – **like open APIs** – so your dapp can even include a smart contract that someone else has written.

 ### DEFINITION OF A DAPP
 > **A dapp has its backend code running on a decentralized peer-to-peer network**.
 Contrast this with an app where the backend code is running on centralized servers.

 > A dapp can have frontend code and user interfaces written in any language (just like an app) to make calls to its backend.
-Furthermore, its frontend can get hosted on decentralized storage such as IPFS.
+Furthermore, its frontend can get hosted on **decentralized storage** such as **IPFS**.

 1. Decentralized - dapps operate on Ethereum, an open public decentralized platform where no one person or group has control